Mochongli/eu_ex/README.md

 ## How to Use

-1. Install Python3 and dependences
+1. Install Python3 and dependences, the following command is used in debian/ubuntu for example,

    ```bash
    #Install Python3